clarify/data-science-tutorials/README.md

 ## <a name="forecasting"></a> Forecasting

-In the Forecasting tutorial you will learn how to use data from Clarify for forecasting.
+In the Forecasting tutorial, you will learn how to use data from Clarify for forecasting.
 We will present the steps to read and prepare the data, use a forecasting method (via the [`merlion`](https://github.com/salesforce/Merlion) library) and write the results back in Clarify.

 Topics covered:

-- Readind data and meta-data from Clarify
+- Reading data and meta-data from Clarify
 - Apply a forecasting method
 - Write the forecast in Clarify
 - Visualize the forecast in Clarify